AtaGenix Laboratories

 What is the difference between Pichia pastoris and Saccharomyces cerevisiae?

-Pichia pastoris is the preferred choice for secreted protein production — it grows to very high cell densities and secretes very few native proteins, making purification straightforward.
-Saccharomyces cerevisiae is a GRAS (Generally Recognized As Safe) organism with well-established genetics, making it suitable for food-grade and regulatory-friendly applications.
-AtaGenix offers both and will recommend the best host for your specific target.
+Pichia pastoris is the preferred choice for secreted protein production — it grows to very high cell densities under methanol induction (AOX1 promoter) and secretes very few native proteins, making purification straightforward.
+S. cerevisiae is a GRAS organism with well-established genetics, suitable for food-grade and regulatory-friendly applications.
+AtaGenix's primary yeast platform is Pichia; S. cerevisiae is available for specific applications — consult our team for recommendations.

 How long does yeast protein expression take?

-When should I choose yeast over E. coli or insect cells?
+When should I choose yeast over E. coli or mammalian cells?

-Choose yeast when your protein needs eukaryotic folding, disulfide bonds, or simple glycosylation, but insect cell or mammalian costs are not justified.
-Yeast is especially strong for secreted proteins (simplified purification), industrial enzymes (high-density fermentation at low cost), and GRAS-requirement applications.
+Choose yeast when your protein needs eukaryotic folding, disulfide bonds, or simple (high-mannose) glycosylation, but mammalian costs are not justified.
+Yeast is especially strong for secreted proteins, industrial enzymes (high-density fermentation at low cost), and GRAS-requirement applications.
 For non-glycosylated targets, E. coli is faster and cheaper.
-For complex or human-type glycosylation, choose insect cell or mammalian.
+For complex or human-type glycosylation, choose CHO or HEK293.

 What QC is included?

 Yeast glycosylation produces high-mannose type glycans which differ from mammalian complex glycans.
 Timelines and yields are target-dependent.
-Note: AtaGenix technical handbook does not include a dedicated yeast expression page — specific strains, timelines, and capabilities should be confirmed with the project team before publishing.
 Quote-based pricing.

 Yeast FAQs